blokks/legacy-docs/src/content/design-your-schedule/replace-icons.md

 url = "http://configure/postcss"
 +++

-All icons we use in our schedules are *SVG*.
+All icons used in the schedule are *SVG*.
 SVG files are vector based, which means your icons will look stellar on all devices and resolutions.
 Secondly, since SVG files are *XML* files, they’re are highly compressible and featherlight to load.
 And last but not least, SVG files are completely styleable with CSS.

 To replace the default Blokks icons we need to create a new icon set.
 An icon set contains the following files: